Phosters/terraform-beginner-bootcamp-2023/README.md

 aws sts get-caller-identity
 ```

-An output of something similar would be printed in json
+An output of something similar would be printed in JSON

 ```
 {